The Gospel in Romans: Key Bible Verses & Commentary

 • Romans 1:16-17: “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.
 For therein is the righteousness of God revealed from faith to faith: as it is written, The just shall live by faith.”

-Romans 1:16-17 proclaims that the Gospel is the power of God for the salvation of everyone who believes, both Jews and Gentiles.
-It reveals God’s righteousness, which is by faith from start to finish, and affirms that the righteous will live by faith.
+These verses proclaim that the Gospel is the power of God for the salvation of everyone who believes, both Jews and Gentiles.
+It reveals God’s righteousness, which is by faith from start to finish, and affirms that the righteous are to live by faith.

 • Romans 3:23-24: “For all have sinned, and come short of the glory of God; Being justified freely by his grace through the redemption that is in Christ Jesus.”